Suicide of Joe Gliniewicz

-On September 1, 2015, American police lieutenant Charles Joseph "Joe" Gliniewicz was found dead in a wooded area in Fox Lake, Illinois.
+On September 1, 2015, American police lieutenant Charles Joseph "Joe" Gliniewicz was found deceased in a marsh in Fox Lake, Illinois.
 The incident gained national coverage as it was initially believed that Gliniewicz was murdered by three unknown assailants.
-However, after two months of investigation, officials of the Lake County, Illinois Major Crimes Task Force concluded that Gliniewicz had actually committed a staged suicide after realizing that his many years of criminal activity would soon be exposed.
+However, after two months of investigation, officials of the Lake County Major Crime Task Force concluded that Gliniewicz had actually committed suicide that he staged to look like murder, after realizing that his many years of criminal activity would soon be exposed.

 Background

 Joe Gliniewicz was born in Libertyville, Illinois.
-He attended Marmion Military Academy and graduated from Antioch Community High School in Antioch, Illinois in 1981 before enlisting in the United States Army.
+He attended Marmion Military Academy and graduated from Antioch Community High School in Antioch in 1981 before enlisting in the United States Army.
 He was trained as a military police officer, drill sergeant, sniper, and in airborne assault.

-In 1985, he joined the Fox Lake Police Department (FLPD), the primary law enforcement agency for Fox Lake, Illinois, a village of about 10,000 nestled into the Chain O'Lakes that sits approximately 60 miles north of Chicago.
+In 1985, he joined the Fox Lake Police Department (FLPD), the primary law enforcement agency for Fox Lake, Illinois, a village of about 10,000 that is approximately 60 miles north of Chicago.
 He was assigned as a patrol officer and received further training and certifications in special assignments including SWAT, police dog handling, and became a certified evidence technician.
 In 1996, he was promoted to sergeant and then lieutenant in 2006.
 Gliniewicz was in command of the Fox Lake Police Explorer program Post 300, an organization mentoring adolescents interested in law enforcement careers.

 At the time of his death he was scheduled to retire in approximately one month after a nearly thirty year career.
 He previously obtained a master's degree from Kaplan University and remained in the United States Army Reserve from 1981 until 2007, separating with the rank of first sergeant.
 He gained the nickname "G.I.
 Joe" due to his military background and perceived physical resemblance to the action figure character of the same name.
 At the time of his death he resided in Antioch with his wife of 26 years, Melodie, and their four sons.